currybo-i/AboutMe/ReadMe.md

 I atleast am talking U_U, DUH

-if you are different a real Person, and Not Curry, himself, cuz he has dementia (jk)
+if you are really a real Person, and Not Curry, himself, cuz he has dementia (jk)

 and will forget that he wrote this U_U,